-- If you have registered a new domain name alongside a hosting plan, the domain will be automatically configured to point to your hosting!
+- If your domain registration was included on the same order as the hosting plan, the domain will be automatically configured to point to your hosting.

-- If you have transferred your domain to Websavers from another registrar, you will need to login to the Client Centre and point the domain to your hosting plan.
+- If you have transferred your domain to Websavers from another registrar, you will need to point the domain to your hosting plan.
 See section A below.

-- If you have registered your domain name elsewhere, you will need to login to your registrar’s control panel and update your domain name to point to our servers.
+- If your domain name is registered with an external registrar, you will need to login to your registrar’s control panel and update your domain name to point to our servers.
 See section B below.

 A) Domain Registered with or Transferred to Websavers